ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    96:
    : There are persistent secrets which are stored unencrypted in an Attester.

-   -1:
+   99:
-   : Unexpected error
+   : Cryptographic validation of the Evidence has failed.

 It is possible for additonal Trustworthiness Claims and enumerated values to be defined in subsequent documents.
 At the same time, the standardized Trustworthiness Claim values listed above have been designed so there is no overlap within a Trustworthiness Tier.
 As a result, it is possible to imagine a future where overlapping Trustworthiness Claims within a single Trustworthiness Tier may be defined.
 Wherever possible, the Verifier SHOULD assign the best fitting standardized value.